GoogleCloudPlatform/php-docs-samples/appengine/flexible/laravel/README.md

   mysql -h 127.0.0.1 -u root -p -e "CREATE DATABASE laravel;"
   ```

 1. Run the database migrations for Laravel.
-This can be done by setting the
+This can be done by setting your
-  your parameters in `.env` or by passing them in as environemnt variables:
+  parameters in `.env` or by passing them in as environemnt variables:
   ```sh
   # create a migration for the session table
   php artisan session:table